-- The planning phase sets the foundation for the audit and includes conducting a preliminary survey, brainstorming, conducting research, developing audit objectives and scope, setting the audit’s timeframe, and many other activities.
+The planning phase sets the foundation for the audit and includes conducting a preliminary survey, brainstorming, conducting research, developing the audit scope and objectives, setting the audit’s time frame, and performing many other activities.
 In this phase, we will:

 - Research legislation impacting the audited program.

-- Identify relevant criteria to audit against, such as best practices, benchmarks, audits of similar entities and from other states, and
+- Identify relevant criteria to audit against, such as best practices, benchmarks, and audits of similar entities and from other states.

-- Meet with the agency to address their concerns
+- Meet with the agency to address its concerns.

 How does an agency respond to your recommendations?

-- In each report containing performance audit findings, we include an initial agency response where they indicate if they agree or don’t agree with the finding and when they plan to comply with the recommendation(s).
+In each report containing audit findings, we include an initial (i.e., preliminary) agency response in which the agency indicates if it agrees or disagrees with the recommendation(s) and how and when it plans to comply.

 Corrective Action Plans

-- By State law, an agency is required to submit their plan to comply with the audit recommendations to the State Budget Office, Internal Audit Services, within 60 days of the release of an audit report.
-Once SBO reviews the plan for completeness, they forward it to us for informational purposes.
-We upload them to our website as an entry under the corresponding audit report.
+By State law, upon completion of an audit, the agency is required to submit its plan to comply with the recommendations to the State Budget Office, which reviews the plan for completeness and forwards it to us for informational purposes.
+We upload the plan to our Web site as an entry under the corresponding audit report.